The Ultimate Guide to Cleaning Fiberglass Boat Effectively

 Choosing Your Gelcoat Protection

-The world of boat waxes has exploded beyond the traditional can of carnauba paste.
+The world of boat waxes has expanded well beyond the traditional can of carnauba paste.
 Modern chemistry has given us several great options, and knowing the difference will help you pick the best defense for your boat.

 The numbers back this up.
 In 2024, fiberglass boats accounted for about 65% of the boat polish market, a segment valued at around $145 million.
-Tellingly, about 85% of premium boat polishes now include UV protection to fight sun damage on these very surfaces.
+About 85% of premium boat polishes now include UV protection to fight sun damage on these very surfaces.

 A quality wax or sealant does more than just shine; it fills the microscopic pores in your gelcoat.
 This creates a slick surface that prevents dirt, salt, and algae from getting a foothold, making your next wash-down a breeze.